The project is split up into 12 work packages, read more about what these involve below.

-The main objective of this work package is to enable the empowerment of the public to be a societal level resource that works together with other stakeholders to help diagnose and prognosticate to optimise care.
-It is also about empowering the public to participate in collection of data to improve clinical care and enable the development of precision medicine approaches that will increase the usefulness of the many new therapies under development.
+The main objective of this work package is to enable the empowerment of patients and citizens so that they can become a societal level resource that works together with other stakeholders to help diagnose and prognosticate to optimize COVID-19 care.
+It is also about empowering the public to participate in data collection to improve clinical care and enable the development of precision medicine approaches that will increase the usefulness of the many new therapies under development.
 Patient empowerment is a process to help people gain control, including people taking the initiative, solving problems, and making decisions.
 As such, this work package is where the outputs of the other work packages are collected together into a multistakeholder decision support system among others aimed at patient empowerment.

 In this WP, we will investigate how to optimally adapt image quality and image information content for machine/radiomics use (as compared to visual inspection by a human).
 An iterative process of development, testing, assessment will be followed to deliver a validated and refined model closely linked to the aims for data harmonisation for the multicentre and multi-scanner studies of the CXR/CT images acquired for the coronavirus patients.
 Based on the consensus clinical protocol recommendation for image acquisition and synthetically harmonised images, image acquisition will be iteratively tailored to each grading of the coronavirus patients to facilitate the most important quantitative imaging biomarkers feature extraction.
 To this end, image acquisition will be systematically evaluated and varied to approach the optimal acquisition scenario for the dominant radiomics feature, leading to improved standardisation of the input images to the repository of the project.